Alex3k/lgtm_hrdr/README.md

 	- Make sure to set the "Client Authentication" to be "client secret sent as basic auth"
 	- Set "Hide on Login Page" to on

-## Deploying GEM
-1. terraform init
-2. terraform apply -var-file vars.tfvars

-## Deploying Grafana
+## Step 1) Getting a Static IP address for Grafana Instances
-1. Go into the ge_infra directory
+1. Go into the ge_infra folder
-2. Verify vars.tfvars is correct
+2. Update the vars.tfvars file to have relevant variables for you
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars`
-5. Take the IP addresses outputted from ge_infra and create two licenses.
-One for each ip address
-6. Take the licenses and save them to the ge directory
+5. This will output two ip addresses.
+Create one GE license with the Grafana Enterprise Metrics Plugin and Grafana Enterprise modules for each ip address and save them.
+Make sure you point to these licenses and update the IP Addresses with the stack vars.tfvars

+## Step 2) Deploying everything else
-7. Go into the ge directory
+1. Go into the stack folder
-8. Update the vars.tf vars file to use your licenses and verify all other variables are correct
+2. Update the vars.tfvars file to have relevant variables for you
-9. `terraform init`
+3. `terraform init`
-10. `terraform apply -var-file vars.tfvars`
+4. `terraform apply -var-file vars.tfvars`

-## Destroying one Grafana region
-Go into the ge directory and use the below:
-1. Destroy Region A - `terraform destroy -target grafana_a -var-file vars.tfvars`
-2. Destroy Region B - `terraform destroy -target grafana_b -var-file vars.tfvars`

-## Destroying one GEM region
-Go into the gem directory and use the below:
-1. Destroy Region A - `terraform destroy -target gem_a -var-file vars.tfvars`
-2. Destroy Region B - `terraform destroy -target gem_b -var-file vars.tfvars`
+5. ** Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics Plugin (see below) **

 ## Configure Enterprise Metrics Plug in
 You will need to do the following for both gem_a and gem_b.
 I will use the below steps for gem_a, please repeat accordingly for gem_b replacing grafana_a and gem_a with grafana_b and gem_b respectively.
-1. Get the IP address and grafana password of grafana_a from running `terraform output` within the ge directory.
-To get the password you will need to use `terraform output grafana_a_password`
+1. Get the IP address of grafana_a from running `terraform output` within the stack directory.
-2. Log in to that instance using the username admin and the password from the above.
-3. Install the metrics plugin
-4. Log back out of admin and log in using your configured oauth user
+2. Log in with your configured OAuth user
-5. Go back to the gem directory and run `terraform output`
+3. Go back to the gem directory and run `terraform output`
-6. Enable the plugin using your oauth user and set the token to be the output from terraform called "gem_token_override".
+4. Set the plugin token to be the output from terraform called "gem_token_override".
 Also set the "Grafana Enterprise Metrics URL" to be gem_a_endpoint from terraform output
-7. Create a tenant, I will call it "tenant1"
+5. Create a tenant, I will call it "tenant1"
-8. Create an access policy for this tenant.
+6. Create an access policy for this tenant.
 I will call it tenant1-ap.
 I have also ticked all permissions and selected the tenant1 tenant
-9. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
+7. Log out and back in with your OAuth user within Grafana to get the updated Access Token which includes this attribute
-10. Create a prometheus data source for this tenant with the name "Prometheus Global".
+8. Create a prometheus data source for this tenant with the name "Prometheus Global".
 Set the URL to be gem_a_datasource_endpoint from terraform,  enable "Forward OAuth Identity" and add a custom header with the name of "tenant" and the value of the tenant you previously created.
 In my case "tenant1"

 ## Creating new Tenants
 - For each tenant you create, you will need to create a new client following the same instructions outlined above for Data Shipper OIDC.
 Furthermore, for each user using that tenant you need to add the access policy id to the users attributes under Grafana/access_policies.
 Like how we did for tenant1-ap.
 Realistically you would do this as a Group as we did for the Grafana/Admin role.

-## Deploying Grafana Agent
-1. Go into the gem directory and run `terraform output`
+# Testing the DR Capability
+## Destroying a region
-2. Go into the grafana_agent directory and update the vars.tfvars accordingly.
+Go into the stack directory and use the below:
-	- The oidc settings are found from setting up oidc
-	- The agent gcp_region and gke_cluster_name variables should match the regions from deploying GE and GEM
-	- The remote_write_url variables should be the authproxy_*_external_ip variables from the gem terraform output
-	- The tenant name should be the tenant created when configuring the Enterprise Metrics plugin
-3. Run `terraform init`
+1. Destroy Region A - `terraform destroy -target google_container_cluster.region_a -var-file vars.tfvars`
-4. Run `terraform apply -var-file vars.tfvars`
+2. Destroy Region B - `terraform destroy -target google_container_cluster.region_b -var-file vars.tfvars`

 # Keeping all the Grafana's in sync
 - TO DO